10. Sarawak Museum

 3. Bako National Park

 Bako National Park is a national park in Sarawak, Malaysia, located in the Kuching Division.
 It is Sarawak’s oldest national park, having been established in 1957.
 It is one of Sarawak’s top sites for wildlife viewing.
-As a result, the animals at Bako are accustomed to being surrounded by people.
+As a result, the animals at Bako are accustomed to being around people.
 As a consequence, tourists may expect to encounter animals virtually every time they visit.

 2. Gunung Mulu National Park